dahshury/python-whatsapp-bot/README.md

 ## Prerequisites

 - A Meta developer account.
-If you don’t have one, [create a Meta developer account here](https://developers.facebook.com/).
+If you don't have one, [create a Meta developer account here](https://developers.facebook.com/).
 For detailed steps, refer to the original tutorial above.
 - A business app.
 If you don't have one, [learn to create a business app here](https://developers.facebook.com/docs/development/create-an-app/).
 For detailed steps, refer to the original tutorial above.
 - Familiarity with Python and FastAPI.
 - Deployment platform (e.g., AWS, Heroku, or local server) to host the FastAPI application and Streamlit frontend.